Allan Patterson Newman: Early life

 Little is known about Newman's early life and upbringing.
 A native of Wheaton, Maryland, he attended Virginia Tech in the 1970s and 1980s, but failed to earn a degree, earning money as a self-employed house painter.
-In 1978, after a girlfriend dumped him, he unsuccessfully attempted to commit suicide by shooting himself in the head and chest with .22 caliber handgun.
+In 1978, after a girlfriend dumped him, he attempted suicide by shooting himself in the head and chest with .22 caliber handgun.
 While working as an insurance claim adjuster, he began a relationship with a woman from Rockville, but she too would dump him in early 1982.

 After this, Allan began spying on her.
 On March 21, 1982, he stalked the woman and a man she was dating, using shortcuts to arrive at her house.
 He snuck in, and when he heard the couple arrive, grabbed two butcher knives and hid under the bed.
 The woman came into the room and found him, at which point Newman lunged at her and attempted to choke her.
 Her date then entered the room, and was immediately backstabbed twice.
 The two managed to temporarily hold off Newman and call the police, but the assailant fled through a bedroom window, cutting off the telephone cord with the knives and re-entering by smashing through the kitchen door.
 Again, the woman's date was stabbed in the face and chest, but miraculously survived the ordeal.
 Newman was later arrested and charged with 13 crimes, including attempted murder.
 He pleaded not guilty by reason of insanity, with his lawyer, Thomas Heeney, claiming that his client was suffering from delusions and paranoia.
-As part of a plea bargain, Allan plead guilty to two charges of battery and was given mandatory psychiatric counseling and five years probation, as well as a restraining order.
+As part of a plea bargain, Allan pleaded guilty to two charges of battery and was given mandatory psychiatric counseling and five years probation, as well as a restraining order.
 He later wrote an apology letter to the woman, claiming that he was sorry and wanted to change for the better.
 In early 1985, he requested an early termination of his probation, which was denied.
 After living in Falls Church, Virginia for several years, Newman moved to an apartment building near the Wheaton Metro Station.
 He was described as a regular-looking and quiet tenant, but was often behind on rent.